XP

 What happens when the 100,000 XP are used?

 Let's not get ahead of ourselves.
-Let's run this experiment first — see if the mechanics work, if people actually use it, if on-chain reputation means something in practice.
+Let's run this experiment first — see if the mechanics work, if people actually use it, if reputation means something in practice.

 If it does, we continue with V2 of this token.
 The people who earned XP in V1 will have a say in what that looks like.